radian-software/curlinate/README.md

   "goog-random-personal-data-for-the-hivemind": "...",
 }, params={
   "q": "some query parameter",
-}, data="some nonsense for the body")
-print(resp.status_code, resp.headers, resp.content)
+}, data="some nonsense for the body", clienthello="...") print(resp.status_code, resp.headers, resp.content)
 ```

 The interface is minimal, so only the keyword arguments and attributes
-are supported at present (along with the other common http request
+shown above are supported at present (along with the other common http
-verbs, and the generic `request` method that takes a `method`
+request verbs, and the generic `request` method that takes a `method`
 argument).
+The only addition to the Requests interface is the
+`clienthello` option (you can also use the `CLIENTHELLO` environment
+variable as a default).

 The implementation is just invoking the command-line utility in a
 subprocess and parsing the output.
 It is impossible to make the